 1. Select a range cell values that you want to combine into a cell.

-2. Please apply Combine function by clicking Kutools > Combine.
+2. Please apply this function by clicking Kutools > Merge & Split > Combine Rows, Columns or Cells without Losing Data.
 See screenshot:

-3. In the Combine Columns or Rows dialog box, please specify the operations you need as following screenshot shown:
+3. In the popped out dialog box, please specify the operations you need as following screenshot shown:

 4. Then, click Ok, you will get the result as below screenshot shown:

 1).
 Combine cell values into one cell for each row: